 The AAMC strongly supports changes made by Congress that waived patient location restrictions that applied to telehealth service during the PHE.
 These changes have enabled CMS to pay for telehealth services furnished by physicians and other health care providers to patients located in any geographic location and at any site, including the patient's home, during the PHE.
+We also thank Congress for including changes in the Consolidated Appropriations Act, 2021 that permanently allow patients to receive mental health services via telehealth regardless of the geographic location requirements ordinately applicable to Medicare telehealth services.

-This has allowed patients to remain in their home, reducing their exposure to COVID-19 and reducing the risk of exposing another patient or their physician to COVID-19.
-It also means that patients who find travel to an in-person appointment challenging can receive care that may be particularly important, especially for patients with chronic conditions or disabilities who need regular monitoring.
+These changes have allowed patients to remain in their home, reducing their exposure to COVID-19 and reducing the risk of exposing another patient or their physician to COVID-19.
+Maintaining such a change even after the threat of the pandemic is contained would allow patients who find travel to an in-person appointment challenging to receive vital care, especially for patients with chronic conditions or disabilities who need regular monitoring.
 The AAMC encourages Congress to remove the rural site requirements and allow the home to be an originating site.